Piecewise linear structures on topological manifolds: Preliminaries on Classifying Spaces

-\m The space $BF_n$ can also be regarded as the classifying space for the monoid $F_n$ of pointed homotopy equivalences $(S^n,*) \to (S^n,*)$.
-Because of this, we shall use the brief term ``$(S^n,*)$-fibration'' for sectioned $S^n$-fibrations.
-Furthermore, we will also use the term ``$F_n$-morphism'' for morphism of sectioned $S^n$-fibrations.
-Finally, an $F_n$-morphism over a space is called an $F_n$-equivalence.
+\forget Furthermore, we will also use the term ``$F_n$-morphism'' for morphism of sectioned $S^n$-fibrations.
+Finally, an $F_n$-morphism over a space is called an $F_n$-equivalence. \forgotten

 \m We need also to recall the space $BO_n$ which classifies $n$-dimensional vector bundles.
-The universal vector bundle over $BO_n$ is denoted by $\gg^n_O$.
-This space is well-known and described in many sources, e.g. \cite{MS}.
+This well-known space is described in many sources, e.g. \cite{MS}.
+The universal vector bundle over $BO_n$ is denoted by $\gga^n_O$.

+\m It is worthy to notice that the spaces $BO_n, BPL_n, BTOP_n$ and $BF_n$ are defined uniquely up to weak homotopy equivalence.